Transdev: Australia and New Zealand

 Veolia Transport's predecessor CGEA entered the Australian market in 1998 when it formed a joint venture to purchase the Sydney Monorail and operate the Sydney Light Rail.
-The old Transdev entered the Australian market in 2001 with the purchase of Shorelink in Sydney's North Shore.
+The old Transdev entered the Australian market during 2001 with the purchase of Shorelink in Sydney's North Shore.
 Connex entered the New Zealand market in 2004 when it won the tender to operate rail services in Auckland.

 Transdev's operations in both countries are under one subsidiary, Transdev Australasia.
 Transdev Australasia operates: